 Women on the Autism Spectrum and Eating Disorders: Implications for Treatment

 Studies have shown that nearly one in three women with anorexia also meet criteria for Autism Spectrum Disorder (ASD).
 Using her clinical experience and insights from women with ASD, Dori Zener will explore the fascinating overlap between women with anorexia and Autism Spectrum Disorder and discuss how the unique strengths and needs of this population can be used to transform treatment and possibly lead to greater eating disorder recovery outcomes.
 This webinar, supported by the Redpath Centre, originally aired on April 30, 2013.
-View the webinar.
+View the webinar recording.

 Eating Disorders, Race and Gender